-The City requires competitive bidding for all individual security purchases except for those transactions with MMMFs, LGIPs and for government securities purchased at issue through an approved broker/dealer at the auction price.
-The Treasurer may rely not only on yield in selecting MMMFs and LGIPs but also on adherence to applicable Securities and Exchange Commission (SEC) guidelines for MMMFs and other criteria as determined.
+The City requires a competitive process for all individual investment purchases except for those transactions with MMMFs, LGIPs and for government securities purchased at issue through an approved broker/dealer at the auction price.
+The investment officer may not rely only on yield in selecting MMMFs and LGIPs but also on adherence to applicable Securities and Exchange Commission (SEC) guidelines for MMMFs and other criteria as determined.

 At least three bids or offers must be solicited in all transactions involving individual securities.
-For those situations where it may be impractical or unreasonable to receive three bids for an agency transaction due to secondary market availability, bids may be considered comparable for agencies with comparable structures and having maturities within 15 calendar days before and after the requested security.
+For those situations where it may be impractical or unreasonable to receive three bids due to secondary market availability, bids may be considered competitive if it outperforms comparable products having similar structure and having maturities within 15 calendar days before or after the investment under consideration.
 Bids may be solicited in any manner provided by law.
 All bids received must be documented and filed for auditing purposes.